 The current approach to drug shortages in Canada relies on voluntary notification by pharmaceutical companies on a website, drugshortages.ca, with the hope that this will help the health care system react to the shortage.

 Information about drug shortages may be posted late or or not at all, and notices often sit on the website with little effect because the information does not get out to the doctors, nurses and patients who need to know.

 When a shortage happens, people are left scrambling to try and get information and figure out what they should do.

 How can Epilepsy Ontario help?

 It is unacceptable for Health Canada to have “no authority” over the supplies of medication on the market.
-The government must examine the underlying factors that feed the supply crises (e.g. pharmaceutical plant closures) so we can take action to prevent future ones.
+The government must examine the underlying factors that cause drug shortages and take action to prevent future shortages.

-You can join the fight for consistent and adequate supplies of AEDs.
+You can join the fight for consistent and adequate supplies of anti-seizure drugs.
 Click here to find out how you can support Epilepsy Ontario.

 From epilepsy organizations

 From drug databases